MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/structure-guide.md

 When you open the **Outline** page for the first time, you'll see that a single task and step are already created for you.

 ![Create a task and step](media/create-task-2.PNG "Create a task and step")

-To get started, enter a task name, and then start typing the instructions for the first step in the box.
-When you start typing your text, the **Step Editor** appears.

-To learn more about using the **Step Editor**, see [Create steps and add 3D models or 2D media](create-steps-assign-media.md).

 The **Outline** page provides a great way to map out your guide at the start, or to get an overall picture of the guide after you’ve added all your tasks and steps.
 You can also restructure your guide from the **Outline** page by dragging tasks and steps.